sebproell/4C/doc/readthedocs/introduction_solvers.rst

 **Switch from ML to MueLu**

    In the near future there will be a major change with respect to the preconditioners.
-   This will affect also the th einput parameters, and even the input style, which will then rather depend on separate solver parameter files than parameters in the .dat file.
+   This will affect also the input parameters, and even the input style, which will then rather depend on separate solver parameter files than parameters in the input file.

 Further reading
 ^^^^^^^^^^^^^^^